Cronosus99/video-game-data-pipeline/README.md

 3. To re-run the API extraction, obtain a free RAWG API key from https://rawg.io/apidocs and store it locally (see note below)
 4. Open `video_game_data_pipeline.ipynb` in Jupyter and run the cells

-> **Note on the API key:** The notebook reads the RAWG API key from a local file outside the repository.
-The key is never stored in the notebook or committed to GitHub.
+> **Note on the API key:** The notebook reads the RAWG API key from a local file outside the repository (`api_keys.json`), which is excluded from version control and never committed to GitHub.
 To reproduce the API steps, supply your own key.
-The cleaned data files are included so the merge and visualization steps can be run without re-querying the API.
+The cleaned data files and the SQLite database are included so the merge and visualization steps can be run without re-querying the API.

 ## Ethical Considerations